slightknack/machine-110/README.md

 So yeah, quite a lot.

-## Wh are you doing this, masochist?
+## Why are you doing this, masochist?
 I really don't know.
 If you'd like to help, or just even offer moral support, that'd be much appreciated.